We're making it easier to include healthy active transport options, like bike-riding, scooting and walking, on your journey.

 Travelling with a bike or scooter

 There are a number of rules around travelling with bikes and scooters on our network, depending upon which type of public transport you are using.

 Folding bikes and kick scooters

-Kick scooters can be taken on-board any TransLink service.
-When travelling on a bus, scooters should be folded (where possible) and stored in the luggage racks.
-Care should be taken to not block the aisle or doors.
+Kick scooters can be taken on-board any service.
+If you're travelling by bus, fold your kick scooter down (where possible) and store it in the luggage racks.
+Please take care to not block the aisle or doors.

-Bike facilities offer greater flexibility as you can cycle to a station and securely park your bike before continuing your journey on public transport.
+Bike facilities offer greater flexibility as you can ride or scoot to a station and securely park your bike/scooter before continuing your journey on public transport.

-Find your nearest TransLink bike rack or facility below.
+Find your nearest bike rack or facility below.

 Book a bike locker

 To use our bike facilities, email us at email@example.com.

 There were no locations found for that address.